Toufool/AutoSplit/README.md

 - Starts the auto splitter from your first split in your split image folder.
 The current split image is displayed on the bottom
 - You can use your Start / Split hotkey to start the auto splitter
 - Use the Reset, Undo Split, and Skip Split hotkeys or buttons as needed.
 Using the buttons does not activate any hotkeys (it will not affect your timer).
+- Note that because it is taking so many images of your monitor per second, running the autosplitter does take a bit of processing power.